 Here is a link to what they call, “Washington State’s Official Boating Portal.”
 I feel like there should be background music every time I say that.

-SPOT Tracker: You’ll be issued and trained on a SPOT Tracker the day before the race.
+SPOT Tracker: You’ll be issued and trained on a SPOT Tracker the day of the race.
 You’ll also cough up a $200 refundable deposit that day.

 Be safe, be warm , be visible.